-Computers and laptops are used regularly in lessons.
+Computers and laptops are used regularly in the lessons.
 ICT is integrated into the design technology curriculum in the following areas:

-- Product Research: Students are directed to appropriate websites to research specific products, materials and their properties and gain a greater understanding of the design world. - Design Software: Students have the opportunity to use design and graphic programmes such as Sketch Up and DTP Software as well as 3D CAD Software for design and graphic projects. - Presentations: They will use Google Slides to present their research and ideas. - The regular use of the Interactive whiteboard in lessons.
+- Product Research: Students are directed to appropriate websites to research specific products, materials and their properties and gain a greater understanding of the design world - Design Software: Students have the opportunity to use design programmes such as Sketch Up and illustrator for design and graphic projects - Presentations: They will use Google Slides to present their research and ideas - The regular use of the Interactive whiteboard in lessons

-It is essential that you and your child sign and return to school the Internet Acceptable Use Policy, as the use of the internet is integral to the course.
-Students need to learn how to use this powerful resource appropriately and to understand that everything they see on the internet is not necessarily the truth.
+It is essential that you and your child sign and return to school the Internet Acceptable Use Policy, as the use of the Internet is integral to the course.
+Students need to learn how to use this powerful resource appropriately and to understand that everything they see on the Internet is not necessarily the truth.
 Students are not expected to 'surf the net' or carry out research for hours at a time at home.
 If you find your children doing this, they are not using their study time effectively.
 Design Technology is a creative subject.
 Students often find idea generation at the start of the design process difficult.
-As parents you could help your child greatly just by sharing and discussing your ideas and experiences about the design brief.
+As parents you could help your child greatly just by sharing and discussing your ideas and experiences regarding the design brief.

-Design Technology Scheme of Learning Outline

-NOTE: Projects may be moved around during term time due to availability of rooms, resources and staff
+Design Technology Scheme of Learning Outline NOTE: Projects may be moved around during term time due to availability of rooms, resources and staff